Eterion/ES6css/README.md

 A collection of tools inspired by ES6 export and import mechanics, using [sass](http://sass-lang.com/) pre-processor (scss syntax).
-Consists of constants (variables), functions and mixins, which means it doesnt generate any css by it self just by importing it.
+Consists of constants (variables), functions and mixins, which means it doesn't generate any css by it self just by importing it.

 ## Install